w3tecch/aurelia-typescript-boilerplate/README.md

 ```

 ## ❯ Additional features
-This repo houses some additional features which provd to be very useful in projects.
+This repository houses some additional features which prove to be very useful in projects.

 ### String polyfill
 The file `utils/polyfills.utils.ts` contains a string polyfills.